 So what changed?

-Well, first of all, there appeared to be no rational mechanism that explained the expansion of the universe, such that it would end up in the homogeneous and isotropic state observed today.
-For despite its name, the Big Bang expansion of the universe could not be described as an explosion from a single point in space and time, but rather it appeared to represent the uniform expansion of space as a function of time, although the actual process by which space expanded remains a debatable concept to this day.
+Well, based on the gravitational force of gravity alone, there appears to be no rational mechanism that explains the expansion of the universe, such that it would end up in the homogeneous and isotropic state observed today.
+Equally, despite its name, the Big Bang expansion of the universe could not be described as an explosion from a single point in space and time, but rather it appeared to represent the uniform expansion of space as a function of time, although the actual process by which space expanded remains a debatable concept to this day.
 However, putting this issue to one side, a more sophisticated energy-density model began to emerge in the early part of the 20th century, which rested on the formulation of the ‘Friedmann equations’.
 These equations utilized the physics of Newtonian mechanics, general relativity and thermodynamics to try to explain the expansion of the universe in terms of its energy-density and pressure.
 However, it had one critical problem, i.e. it did not really fit with the increasingly sophisticated data being amassed by astronomical observations related to the Cosmic Microwave Background (CMB).

 So has the Big Bang model been rejected?